I’ve been thinking a lot lately about the long game in fashion business.

 Maybe it’s time to evaluate what you’re spending money on and where that money could be put to better use.

-A business that lasts is a long game.
+A business that lasts is one that looks at the long game.

 It’s full of twists, turns, squiggly lines, ups, downs, turnarounds, and lots and lots of detours.